linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-高质量图片压缩工具TinyPNG-docker.md

     observer.join()
 ```

-Here, we start by importing the necessary Python libraries: tinify, os, time, sys, and watchdog.
-Then, we define a class named MyHandler, which inherits from watchdog.events.FileSystemEventHandler.
-This class contains an on_created method that is called when a new file is created in the specified folder.
+First, the necessary Python libraries are imported: tinify, os, time, sys, and watchdog.
+Then, a class named MyHandler is defined, which inherits from watchdog.events.FileSystemEventHandler.
+This class includes an on_created method, which is called when a new file is created in the specified folder.
 The on_created function retrieves the path of the source image and compresses it to the specified output path.
-Finally, we begin monitoring the input folder, and whenever a new file is created in the specified folder, it automatically performs the compression operation and saves the compressed image to the specified output folder.
+Finally, the script starts monitoring the input folder, and whenever a new file is created in the specified folder, it automatically performs the compression operation and outputs the compressed image to the specified output folder.

-### Build the Container
+### Building the Container

-To build the container, execute the following command in the same directory as the Dockerfile:
+To build the container, execute the following command in the same directory as the `Dockerfile`:

 ```shell
 docker build -t tinypng-docker .
 ```

-In this command, `tinypng-docker` is the name of the image you want to build, and `.` represents the path where the Dockerfile is located.
+Here, `tinypng-docker` is the name of the image to be built, and `.` is the path where the `Dockerfile` is located.

-### Tag the Image
+### Tagging the Image

 Use the following command to tag the image: